On cusps and flat tops: Generating partition and the Dynamical Volume Lemma

 With this partition we can now give a very short proof of the following Dynamical Volume Lemma.
 For maps with ``bounded $p$-variation", this was proven in \cite{HofbauerRaith:HDmeasure}.
-Maps with unbounded derivative do not have bounded $p$-variation. \begin{prop} Let $f$ be a \epsgamma map and suppose $\mu \in \scrM(f)$ has positive finite Lyapunov exponent $\chi_\mu$.
+Maps with unbounded derivative do not have bounded $p$-variation.
+We denote by $\HD(\mu)$ the Hausdorff dimension of a measure $\mu$. \begin{prop} Let $f$ be a \epsgamma map and suppose $\mu \in \scrM(f)$ has positive finite Lyapunov exponent $\chi_\mu$.
 Suppose there exists a finite partition $\scrQ$ into intervals of monotonicity.

 Then for $\mu$-almost every $x$,